-Pasig City is one of the cities in Metro Manila with rich history.
+Pasig is one of the cities in Metro Manila with rich history.
 Today, the city's stories can be witnessed by its architecture and historic landmarks.
 That's why I love to walk around this city.
 Everything is nostalgic when you visit these places.

 Here are the list of notable places and landmarks in Pasig City: